Afrocybersamurai/Afrocybersamurai/README.md

 <h1>Hello, I'm Mike!
 Your <br/><a href="https://github.com/Afrocybersamurai">Programmer</a>, <a href="">IT & Cybersecurity Professional</a>,

-- Welcome to a world focused on enhanced security saves your business money and allows your business to operate fully.
+  - Welcome to a world where enhanced security saves your business money and allows your business to operate fully.

 <h2>👨‍💻 Information Technology Projects:</h2>